Why Choose Lou Ruvo Center for Brain Health?

 - Focus on early identification of neurocognitive decline and prediction of long-term neurological consequences.

-- Continue progressing towards its goal of enrolling at least 625 professional fighters over a four year period
+- Continue progressing towards its goal of enrolling more than 750 professional fighters over a four year period

 - Continue its ongoing collection of longitudinal data to confirm the study’s preliminary findings.